 The Vinyl Cafe stories are about Dave, owner of a second hand record store called "The Vinyl Cafe".
 The stories also feature Dave's wife, Morley, their two children, Sam and Stephanie, and assorted friends and neighbours.
 The stories are collected in books and on CD.

-The motto of Dave's store – and of the radio show – is "We May Not Be Big, But We're Small".
+The motto of Dave's store – and of the radio show – is "We May Not Be Big, But We're Small."

 ABOUT STUART MCLEAN

-Stuart McLean is a best selling author, award-winning journalist and humorist, and host of CBC Radio program, The Vinyl Cafe.
+Stuart McLean was a best selling author, award-winning journalist and humorist, and host of CBC Radio program, The Vinyl Cafe.
 Stuart began his broadcasting career making radio documentaries for CBC Radio's Sunday Morning.
 In 1979 he won an ACTRA award for Best Radio Documentary for his contribution to the program's coverage of the Jonestown massacre.

 Following Sunday Morning, Stuart spent seven years as a regular columnist and guest host on CBC's Morningside.
 His book, The Morningside World of Stuart McLean, was a Canadian bestseller and a finalist in the 1990 City of Toronto Book Awards.

 Stuart's ten Vinyl Cafe books have all been Canadian bestsellers and have sold more than one million copies since Stories from the Vinyl Cafe was published in 1995.
-Vinyl Cafe Diaries was awarded the Canadian Authors' Association Jubilee Award in 2004, and Stuart is also a three-time winner of the Stephen Leacock Memorial Medal for Humour for Home from the Vinyl Cafe, Vinyl Cafe Unplugged and Secrets from the Vinyl Cafe.
+Vinyl Cafe Diaries was awarded the Canadian Authors' Association Jubilee Award in 2004, and Stuart was also a three-time winner of the Stephen Leacock Memorial Medal for Humour for Home from the Vinyl Cafe, Vinyl Cafe Unplugged and Secrets from the Vinyl Cafe.

 Vinyl Cafe books have also been published in the U.S., the U.K., Australia and New Zealand.

 In December 2011 Stuart McLean was appointed an Officer of the Order of Canada.
-He is a professor emeritus at Ryerson University in Toronto and former director of the broadcast division of the School of Journalism.
+He was a professor emeritus at Ryerson University in Toronto and former director of the broadcast division of the School of Journalism.
 In 1993 Trent University named him the first Rooke Fellow for Teaching, Writing and Research.
-He has also been honoured by Nipissing University (H. Ed.D.), University of Windsor (LL.D.), Trent University (D.Litt.), Saint Mary's University (D.C.L.), University of Calgary (LL.D.), Concordia University (LL.D.), and McMaster University (LL.D.).
+He was also honoured by Nipissing University (H. Ed.D.), University of Windsor (LL.D.), Trent University (D.Litt.), Saint Mary's University (D.C.L.), University of Calgary (LL.D.), Concordia University (LL.D.), and McMaster University (LL.D.).
 Stuart served as Honorary Colonel of the 8th Air Maintenance Squadron at 8 Wing, Trenton from 2005 to 2008.

-Since 1998 Stuart has toured with the The Vinyl Cafe to theatres across Canada and the United States, playing towns from St. John's, Newfoundland to Whitehorse in the Yukon; from Bangor, Maine to Seattle, Washington.
+Since 1998 Stuart toured with The Vinyl Cafe to theatres across Canada and the United States, playing towns from St. John's, Newfoundland to Whitehorse in the Yukon; from Bangor, Maine to Seattle, Washington.